MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-connect.md

 ms.collection: virtualagent
 ---

-# Customize the look and feel of your bot chat canvas
+# Use a custom canvas to customize the look and feel of your bot

+You can connet your Power Virtual Agents bot to a custom chat canvas for advanaced customization.
+The chat canvas refers to how the bot looks to your users when they interact with the bot.

-Power Virtual Agents allows you customize the look and feel of your bot's chat canvas.
-Power Virtual Agents chat canvas builds on the highly customizable [Azure Bot Framework web chat canvas](https://github.com/microsoft/BotFramework-WebChat).
-This article explains how to customize your canvas and connect it to a Power Virtual Agents bot.
+Power Virtual Agents' chat canvas builds on the highly customizable [Azure Bot Framework web chat canvas](https://github.com/microsoft/BotFramework-WebChat).
+You can create a custom canvas using this framework, and then connect it to your Power Virtual Agents bot to change how it looks.
+This can be useful if you want to use consistent branding between your website and the bot.

 >[!IMPORTANT]
 >When handling personal data, respect user privacy.
 Follow platform guidelines and post your privacy statement online.